Widevine: Architecture

 Widevine is divided into three security levels.
 The security level used is dependent on the usage of a trusted execution environment (TEE) in the client device.
-For instance, ARM Cortex-A processors implement TrustZone technology, allowing cryptography and video processing to occur entirely within the TEE.
+For example, ARM Cortex-A processors implement TrustZone technology, allowing cryptography and video processing to occur entirely within the TEE.
 In Widevine L1, media decryption and processing occurs entirely in a TEE, and content is available in its original resolution.
 In Widevine L2, media decryption and processing occurs in software or dedicated video hardware, despite the presence of a TEE, and content is available in a fixed resolution.
 In Widevine L3, media decryption and processing occurs in software and no TEE is present, and content is available in a fixed resolution.

 In Android, Widevine L1 can be implemented into Stagefright, Android's media playback engine.
 This is implemented in Qualcomm chips, where an OpenMAX (OMX) component communicates with the video driver at the kernel level.
 Multimedia memory is carved out through the memory management unit driver for ION, a memory manager introduced in Android 4.0 to address the various memory management interfaces across Android.
 The input/output buffer is then allocated, and the content is decrypted and stored to a secured input buffer in TrustZone.